Updated: Jun 5

-A Touch of Art and History
+A Touch of Art and History - The Sordid Past of the European Starling

 The story goes that in 1890, European Starlings were released into Central Park in New York by lovers of Shakespeare and sophistication.
 As their name implies, they originally hail from Europe and the surrounding regions.
 Between 1890 and 1891, it is estimated that approximately 100 birds were released into the wilds of the young United States.
-In the ~130 years since their release, their population has boomed to over 150 million individuals and this proclaimed scourge has spread its range close to eight million square miles.
+In the ~130 years since their release, their population has boomed to over 150 million individuals, and this blazoned scourge has spread its range close to eight million square miles.

 Great Evening Grosbeak!
 That is an astounding population and territory jump!

 With such a large population, something in our native-bird world had to give.
 The victim?
 Cavity-nesting species.
-This supposed competition against native birds has brought a nerdy bird hatred upon the starling, and likely will not change anytime soon.
+This supposed competition against native birds has brought a nerdy bird hatred upon the starling and likely will not change anytime soon.

-European Starling Hate
+Misplaced European Starling Hate

 Do not misunderstand me.
 I understand the hate for this accomplished mimic.
 North American species are gorgeous, and they belong here.
 Native species help keep pest populations under control.
 But I need to drop a truth bomb here: